 Offerpad negotiates with buyers, but not with sellers — there isn't any room to negotiate on their offer price.
 However, if you believe that Offerpad overlooked an important feature of your home, you can request a reassessment.
 If they agree that the newly provided information changes things, they'll make a new offer.

 Opendoor also does not negotiate with sellers.
 They have a system similar to Offerpad: if you provide them with new information, they'll reevaluate your home and make you a new offer.

 Does Offerpad charge a commission?

 Instead of commission, Offerpad charges a service fee.
 This fee amounts to 6-10% of your home's closing price.

 Opendoor also foregoes a commission fee in favor of a service fee.
-For Opendoor, the service fee comes to 6-14% of the closing price.
+For Opendoor, the service fee is 5% of the closing price.